MobCat/Automatic-IP-Logger/README.md

 You could also use this script as a jumping off point eg.<br>
 Detect and log when your public IP has changed then update a DNS record or domain name.<br>
 Detect and log when your local IP has changed and restart your web server or send you a message saying something has restarted.<br>
+Detect and log changes to the VPN you are connected to.<br>
 It's up to you what you want to do with it, How it works right now serves my needs fine though.<br>

 ## How? ##